LONGTIME® Label – Transparency

 Why study product durability?

-Product sustainability is an essential strategy in the fight against waste, the rational use of resources and the reduction of the environmental impact of consumer products and capital goods.
-A number of national and European studies have shown thatextending product lifetimes is a major environmental issue with a significant impact on life-cycle analysis.
+Product durability is an essential strategy in the fight against waste, in the rational use of resources and in reducing the environmental impact of consumer products and capital goods.
+A number of national and European studies have shown that extending the life of products is a major environmental aspect with a significant impact on life cycle analysis.

 Encouraging responsible consumption, promoting product repair and maintenance, and combating programmed obsolescence are all strategies that can be implemented to help preserve the environment and build a sustainable future.